 Ingredients

-Flour tortillas (preferably a little bigger than your waffle iron)
+Flour tortillas (preferably a little bigger than your waffle

 Shredded Cheese